IyarLin/R-advantages-over-python/README.md

       - [Documentation rendering](#documentation-rendering)
   - [R is just as capable for ML if not better than python](#r-is-just-as-capable-for-ml-if-not-better-than-python)
-      - [python has no formula interface for models](#python-has-no-formula-interface-for-models)
       - [sklearn does not support categorical variables in decision trees](#sklearn-does-not-support-categorical-variables-in-decision-trees)
   - [python has no list equivalent